kibimon/activitymon/monstrpub-stats/README.md

 An `rp:Stat` object **MUST NOT** have more than one of these types.
 Implementations **MUST** ignore any objects which have multiple Mon Stat Types.

-For cross-compatibility with other systems, all conforming MonStrPub servers **MUST** explicitly declare an additional `@type` of `rp:Stat` on all stat which have one of the Mon Stat Types listed above.
+For cross-compatibility with other systems, all conforming MonStrPub servers **MUST** explicitly declare an additional `@type` of `rp:Stat` on all objects which have one of the Mon Stat Types listed above.

 ###  4.3 Stat Attributes